Ace CSS Template

 Retreats and Fieldtrips

-All classes, discussion groups and seminars listed below meet in Turlock, CA. Workshops, retreats and fieldtrips are in Stockton or Modesto, or elsewhere, as designated
+All classes, discussion groups and seminars listed below meet in Turlock, and Modesto CA. Workshops, retreats and fieldtrips are arranged accordingly.

-Please contact April or Jerry at activities@alexandriawest.org for more information if you are interested in participating in any of the classes or activities.
+Please contact April or April at inquiries@alexandriawest.org for more information if you are interested in participating in any of the classes or activities.

 Classes and Discussions Groups